penborter/ben_report/_posts/2024-10-09-Aus-Airports.md

 ## Sydney Airport (1920)

-Flights had been taking off in Sydney only a couple of years after the Wright brothers' first flight, and at Mascot from at least 1911.
+Flights had been taking off in Sydney only a couple of years after the Wright brothers' first flight, and at Mascot—still the location of Sydney Airport—from at least 1911.
 The airfield at Mascot was officially opened in 1920 (although the first flight was in 1919), and has continuously operated since then.
-Sydney Airport actually markets itself as the "world's oldest continually operating international airport", but to be clear it wasn't operating as an international airport—in the way we'd understand today—that whole time.
+Sydney Airport actually markets itself as the "world's oldest continually operating international airport", but to be clear it hasn't been operating as an international airport—in the way we'd understand today—that whole time.

-Although, it turns out that Sydney Airport wasn't even the first airport in Sydney to offer international services.
+While Sydney Airport is one of the ten oldest continuously operating airports in the world, among Australian airports, it hasn't been operating international flights the longest.
+In fact, Sydney Airport wasn't even the first airport in Sydney to offer international services.
 That honour is reserved for the Rose Bay Water Airport.

 ## Rose Bay Water Airport (1938)